1. What will my child be doing during the hours of Group Therapy?

 5. What does it mean if my child is “restricted” from your program?

-Anyone who maintains commitment to our Behavioral Guidelines is welcome at Direction.
-When someone is restricted, we are simply honoring their decision to follow alternate behavioral standards that are not acceptable to our community.
+Anyone who maintains commitment to our social standards (the Behavioral Guidelines) is welcome at Direction.
+When someone is restricted, we are simply honoring their decision not to conform to these standards.
 A restricted person is excluded from group membership and privileges.
 If and when a restricted person requests a reintegration meeting, they will be given the opportunity to meet with the Program Director.
-In that meeting, each person’s commitment to the Behavioral Guidelines is reviewed.
+In that meeting, each person’s commitment to the our standards -- the Behavioral Guidelines -- is reviewed.
 As always, anyone genuinely committed to the Guidelines is welcome in the community.

 6. What holidays are observed as DBHA?